Skip to Content

 26 Unusual Things To Do In Florence- Discover A Different Side Of The City

-While Florence is undoubtedly known for its world-class art and architecture, it also boasts a rich and quirky culture that can be explored in a variety of unique ways.
-From visiting a secret pharmacy that dates back centuries to climbing the hill where Leonardo da Vinci once attempted to fly, there are plenty of unusual things to do in Florence.
-So why not step off the well-trodden tourist path in Florence and discover some of the city’s more curious and unexpected offerings?
+Florence is undoubtedly known for its world-class art and architecture, it also boasts a rich and quirky culture that can be explored in a variety of unique ways.
+From visiting a secret pharmacy that dates back centuries to climbing the hill where Leonardo da Vinci once attempted to fly (unsuccessfully), there are plenty of unusual things to do in Florence.
+So, in this article we get away from the most famous sight in Florence and uncover a more quirky side of the city.

 Helpful Resources For Visiting Florence